Market price: median of last, best bid, best offer

 Initial Margin Fraction Requirement [IMF]: the minimum OMF needed to increase position size, equal to average of position IMF for all account positions weighed by position open notional

 Unused collateral: max(OMF - IMF, 0) * total open position notional

 Backstop Liquidity Provider [BLP]: an account that promises to take on liquidating accounts’ positions

-- Can’t send orders more than 1% through opposite side of the book
+- Can’t send orders more than 2% (for futures markets) or 25% (for spot markets) through opposite side of the book

 - Sum of open order sizes per side can’t be greater than max($1m, 1% of an ADV of the underlying coin)

 - Can’t increase position if OMF < IMF after the order is placed